Political legitimacy: Sources

 Max Weber proposed that societies behave cyclically in governing themselves with different types of governmental legitimacy.
 That democracy was unnecessary for establishing legitimacy, a condition that can be established with codified laws, customs, and cultural principles, not by means of popular suffrage.
+For Weber, a state is legitimate when its subjects regard it as having a valid claim to exercise power and authority.